graphql/graphiql/packages/graphql-language-service-server/README.md

 ### Dependencies

-An LSP compatible client with it's own file watcher, that sends watch notifications to the server.
+An LSP compatible client with its own file watcher, that sends watch notifications to the server.

 **DROPPED**: GraphQL Language Service no longer depends on [Watchman](https://facebook.github.io/watchman/)